kazewong/jim/docs/tutorials/jim_guide.md

 The `CombinePrior` object takes a list of `jimgw.prior` objects as argument and combines them into one single prior object that can be fed to the Jim sampler as input.

 # Transforms
-In a general setting, there could be three sets of parametrizations we can choose for our problem: a parameterization which we want to define our prior in $\vec{\theta_{prior}}$, a parameterization which we want the sampler to see $\vec{z}$, and a parameterization which the model takes $\vec{\theta_{model}}$.
-To facilitate the transformation between these parameterizations, we introduce a naming system and a transform system to handle this.
+In general, there could be three sets of parametrizations we need to work with in our problem:

+1. A parameterization $\vec{\theta_{prior}}$ which we want to define our prior in
+2. a parameterization $\vec{z}$ which we want the sampler to see
+3. a parameterization $\vec{\theta_{model}}$ which the model takes

+To handle these different parameterizations, Jim provides a naming system and a transform system to facilitate the necessary transformations between the different parameterizations.

-## Setting up Sample Transforms
+## Setting up Sample Transformations
-As we could have two different sets of parameterization for defining the prior and for the sampler to see, we need to set up transformations which transform from the parameter set $\vec{\theta_{prior}}$ to $\vec{z}$.
+As mentioned earlier, we may have different parameterizations for defining the priors (θ_prior) and for the sampler to see (z).
+Therefore, we have to set up sample transformations that can convert between these two parameterizations.

-### Bound-to-unbound Transforms
+### Bound-to-unbound Transformations
-In general, we want the sampler to see a set of parametrization that does not includes any hard bounds, namely that it is well defined in the whole real space.
-This is to prevent the situation where the samples could walk out of the bound into the parameter space where it is not well defined.
-However, it is often the case that parametrization we used to define prior $\vec{\theta_{prior}}$ contains hard bound.
-Therefore, we need a bound-to-unbound transform to transform the parametrization into another parametrization $z$ without a hard bound.
+In general, we want the sampler to sample in an unconstrained parameter space, in which the set of parameters $z$ are well-defined over the entire real space.
+This prevents the samples from crossing into regions of the parameter space where the value is not well-defined.

-In a nutshell, bound-to-unbound transform utilize the logit function to map real numbers from $(0, 1)$ to real numbers in $(-\infty, +\infty)$.
+However, the parameterization that we use to define the priors, $θ_prior$, often contain parameters with hard bounds.
+Therefore, we need a bound-to-unbound transformation to map the bounded parameters into an unbounded representation.
+In a nutshell, bound-to-unbound transformation in Jim utilize the logit function to map real numbers from $(0, 1)$ to real numbers in $(-\infty, +\infty)$.
 The logit function is given by:

 $$
 logit(\theta) = \ln{\frac{\theta}{1-\theta}}
 $$

-To set up bound-to-unbound transform, we use the transformation class `BoundToUnbound` provided in `jimgw.transforms`:
+To set up bound-to-unbound transformation, we call the transformation class `BoundToUnbound` provided in `jimgw.transforms`:

 ```
 from jimgw.transforms import BoundToUnbound